 Whatever project you put in a photographer's hands, the advice would be to meet or at least Facetime or Skype that person before.
 A portrait session is a human connection, a human conversation.

-Also, either you are super clear after all those elements explained, on what type of portraits you need for your brand and then choose the photographer that creates that style.
+Also, either you are super clear after all those elements explained, on what type of professional portraits you need for your brand and then choose the headshot photographer that creates that style.